-Introduce learning contexts and themes relevant to STEM By Nature (see below), and use the time outdoors to integrate discussion and reflection at suitable points.
+Introduce relevant contexts and themes to STEM By Nature and use the time outdoors to integrate discussion and reflection at suitable points.
+Note that this session is anchored by Nature

-Note that this session is anchored by Nature Connection and that other sessions are available to explore particular themes in more depth.
+Connection and that other sessions are available to explore particular themes in more depth.